 On December 31, 1971, during the Watch Night Service, Elder Porter officially accepted the appointment to serve as Pastor of Memorial Church, with his devoted wife, Sister Narcissus Porter, standing faithfully by his side.
 During his time of service, the church grew spiritually, numerically, and financially.
 From 1972 - 1974 the interior of the sanctuary was given a tremendous facelift; a dining area was added on the lower level, along with other renovation improvements.
 In 1997, major expansion and renovations were again completed on the church edifice.

 2014 - present

 After 42 years of leadership under the pastorate of Elder Nathaniel Porter; the Hand of the Lord moving yet again in the life of Memorial Church; on Jan.
 12, 2014 the mantle of pastoral leadership of the church was bestowed upon Elder Daren K. Miller, a son of the church, with his wife, Evangelist Tasha T. Miller serving faithfully by his side.
 Under Elder Miller's leadership, numerous community outreach programs have been established, the Friday Food Pantry, the "Latter Rain" Radio Broadcast outreach; major renovations to the church sanctuary, the church building and church grounds, and the expansion of the church's footprint in the community with the purchase of additional real estate property.

 While we yet remain steadfast, committed, and dedicated to fulfilling God’s mission for us, we, the Memorial Church of God in Christ, are godly proud of what the Lord has enabled us to accomplish in serving Him and upbuilding His Kingdom.
-As we continue on, we humbly submit to His Will, and believe that God shall continue to bless us bountifully as we remain faithful and steadfast in our commitment to Him.
+As we continue forward, we humbly submit to God's Will, and believe that He shall continue to bless us bountifully as we remain faithful and steadfast in our commitment to Him.

 Elder E. Crudup (Founder, 1933 - 1946)